YBronst/CloverBuildUtilities/README.md

 ./CloverAutoBuilder
 ```

-What it does:
+# What it can do:
-  - Checks for Python (installs if needed)
+  - Checks for Python (installs if needed);
-  - Creates a symlink for python if missing
+  - Creates a symlink for python if missing;
-  - Updates pip and setuptools
+  - Updates pip and setuptools;
   - If CloverBootloader exists:
        * Saves toolchain/tools/download to /private/tmp/downloadBackup
        * Deletes the old repository
-  - Clones a fresh CloverBootloader from GitHub
+  - Clones a fresh CloverBootloader from GitHub;
-  - Restores saved files back into toolchain/tools/download
-    OR downloads CloverBuildTools.zip if no backup exists
+  - Restores saved files back into toolchain/tools/download or downloads CloverBuildTools.zip if no backup exists;
-  - Checks for all required build tools
+  - Checks for all required build tools;
-  - Builds BaseTools
+  - Builds BaseTools;
-  - Automatically runs buildme
+  - Automatically runs buildme;
-  - Cleans up /private/tmp/downloadBackup after completion
+  - Cleans up /private/tmp/downloadBackup after completion.

+# CloverBuildTools Loads slowly loads open source tools that may have been lost during updates CloverBootloader

+# Usage:
+- Place it next to CloverBootloader and launch it and missing files will appear in `CloverBootloader/toolchain/tools/Download`
+- The preparation is the same as for the previous tool.

+# Differences:
+- Does not remove or modify CloverBootloader

 # Homebrew (un)installer

 ## Install Homebrew (on macOS or Linux)